 You need to do a series of checks and verification called “due diligence”.

 The title deed is an official document issued by the Land Registry that confirms the property's legal owner or co-owners, describing their respective share.
 It also provides details about the property, such as its exact location, size, nature (e.g., residential, commercial, or agricultural), and a most recent valuation.
 Notes and encumbrances also appear, if any.
+For units in communal building complexes, it additionally provides information on ownership of communal areas, exclusive uses, and other information.

-Generally speaking construction of a building requires a planning permit from the relevant planning authority, a construction permit from the municipality it is situated and if completed it must have a certificate of final approval to be followed by the issuance of a title, with full description of the property.
+Generally speaking, construction of a building requires a planning permit from the relevant planning authority, a construction permit from the municipality it is situated and if completed it must have a certificate of final approval to be followed by the issuance of a title, with full description of the property.
 Depending on the nature of the property to be acquired, under development or duly constructed, a buyer must seek and obtain copies of all such permits.
-For one to verify that the construction was made, or is being made legally.
+For one to verify that the construction was made or is being made legally.
 For the other, if fully constructed to check if there are any illegalities from construction or subsequent modifications on the property.

 It is generally wise to avoid buying a property, either completed or under construction, without at least a planning permit.
-If the property is completed and there are illegal modification you can negotiate with the seller to resolve these issues before the purchase.
+If the property is completed and there are illegal modifications, you can negotiate with the seller to resolve these issues before the purchase.
 In some cases, you may need to apply for retroactive permits, which can be time-consuming and costly.
 It’s essential to consult with a lawyer or property expert to evaluate the risks.

 A physical inspection ensures the property matches its description on the title deed and reveals any hidden issues.
 For instance, the title deed may incorrectly state the property’s size, or the seller may misrepresent the physical boundaries.
-Inspections also identify potential problems like illegal extensions, poor construction quality, or nuisances from neighbouring properties such as smells, noises etc. If the building is duly constructed a physical inspection, especially by a civil engineer or other specialist, can identify any structural or other issues with the property or any illegal modifications, which will become the responsibility of the buyer.
+Inspections also identify potential problems like illegal extensions, poor construction quality, or nuisances from neighbouring properties such as smells, noises, etc. If the building is duly constructed, a physical inspection, especially by a civil engineer or other specialist, can identify any structural or other issues with the property or any illegal modifications, which will become the responsibility of the buyer.

 Ensure the developer has obtained at least a planning permit and verify their progress against approved plans.
 Check for financial stability and reputation to avoid the risk of incomplete projects.

 No. Always verify information independently through official documents, expert reports, and physical inspections.
 Sellers may unknowingly or intentionally provide inaccurate information.
-In any event, all statement of the seller should ideally be included as warranties, in a written contract of sale, which are binding and enforceable.
+In any event, all statements of the seller should ideally be included as warranties, in a written contract of sale, which are binding and enforceable.

 For more information on this or any other property law-related matter, you can contact the author and his team of expert property law practitioners at [email protected].